 We recommend the Ramp test.
 Even though the intensity of the effort required during the final steps of a Ramp Test is well above the intensity required during a longer, lower-intensity effort, the information gleaned from the ramp protocol is more accurate than an FTP estimate based on a poorly paced 8- or 20-minute test.
 With a sufficient level of commitment and freshness, this format leaves little room for error in cyclists of all disciplines.

-What if I score higher on the 8/20 minute test?
+What if I score higher on the 8 minute or 20 minute FTP test?

 If you score slightly higher we recommend you still take the Ramp Test result and see how training goes.
 We’ve seen a lot of athletes not fall into the 90% and 95% reductions on those tests and they struggle doing sustained threshold work or any Vo2 max work after “overtesting”.
 As you train, if you feel that typically very hard workouts are just too easy you can always manually adjust your FTP.

-If you score a big difference in FTP we recommend to check the following:
+If you score a big difference in FTP between testing protocols we recommend you check the following:

 - Did you REALLY dig deep and go hard?